 NURTS Digital JSC is a sister company of NURTS Bulgaria JSC and successor of Towercom Bulgaria JSC.
 Prior to the change of its name and ownership, Towercom Bulgaria was owned by Towercom Slovakia – successor of Rádiokomunikácie, o.z.
 Slovak Telekom, a.s – the incumbent tower company in Slovakia.

-NURTS Digital JSC is licensed to set up and operate two digital terrestrial television networks with national coverage for a 15-year term (Decisions №358 and №359 from 08.04.2009 of the Bulgarian Communications Regulation Commission).
+NURTS Digital JSC is licensed to set up and operate a digital terrestrial television network with national coverage for a 15-year term (Decisions №358 and №359 from 08.04.2009 of the Bulgarian Communications Regulation Commission).